-Multi-correct sentence questions are only available for high school classes.
+Multi-correct sentence questions are available for both middle and high school classes.
 Multi-select questions are SATA style (select all that apply) that are multiple choice but could have one or more choices that are correct.
 This article will show you what these questions look like, and how you can incorporate them into your assessments.

 This new question type is harder than other assessment questions.
 They are also exclusive to assessments.
 Students will not see these questions during training.

 When the student begins the assessment, multi-correct sentence questions will appear scattered within the assessment itself.
 Teachers can select how many questions they woud like to include on the quiz when creating or scheduling the assessment.
 Each question will include explicit instructions, along with checkboxes instead of radio buttons.

 The student must check all of the correct answers, and only the correct answers to receive credit for the question.
 No partial credit is given.
 For example, the following question is answered incorrectly, so the student receives no credit.

 On this question, only the correct answers are marked, so the student receives credit:

 Why We Don't Give Partial Credit